How and when you can apply zero-rated VAT to exported goods.

 A supply of goods sent to a destination outside the UK is liable to the zero rate as a direct export where:

-- the goods are exported from the UK within the specified time limits (see paragraph 3.5)
+- the goods are exported from the UK within the specified time limits (read paragraph 3.5)

-- get official or commercial evidence of export as appropriate (see paragraphs 6.2 and 6.3) within the specified time limits
+- you get and hold official or commercial evidence of export as appropriate (read paragraph 6.2 and 6.3) within the specified time limits

-- keep supplementary evidence of the export transaction (see paragraph 6.4)
+- you keep supplementary evidence of the export transaction (read paragraph 6.4)

 3.4 Conditions for zero rating indirect exports

-You must not zero rate an indirect export where the goods are either:
+You must not zero rate an indirect export where the goods are either supplied to a:

-- supplied to a private individual who is resident in the UK
+- private individual who is resident in the UK

-- supplied to a customer that has a place of business in the UK from which taxable supplies are made
+- customer that has a place of business in the UK from which taxable supplies are made

-- delivered to, or collected by, a UK customer at a UK address
+- UK customer — delivered to them or collected by them at a UK address

 If your export transactions do not fit specifically into any of these categories or those listed in sections 3 and 4 contact VAT: general enquiries for advice prior to export, obtaining a written decision, if necessary.

-A supply of goods to an overseas customer (see paragraph 2.4) sent to a destination outside the UK is liable to the zero rate as an indirect export where:
+A supply of goods to an overseas customer (read paragraph 2.4) sent to a destination outside the UK is liable to the zero rate as an indirect export where the overseas customer:

-- overseas customer exports the goods from the UK within the specified time limits (see paragraph 3.5)
+- exports the goods from the UK within the specified time limits (read paragraph 3.5)

-- obtains and gives you valid official or commercial evidence of export as appropriate (see paragraphs 6.2 and 6.3) within the specified time limits
+- obtains and gives you valid official or commercial evidence of export as appropriate (read paragraph 6.2 and 6.3) within the specified time limits

-- keep supplementary evidence of export transactions (see paragraph 6.4)
+- keep supplementary evidence of export transactions (read paragraph 6.4)

-and the goods are not used between the time of leaving your premises and export, except where specifically authorised elsewhere in this notice or any other VAT notice.
+The goods must not be used between the time of leaving your premises and export, except where specifically authorised elsewhere in this notice or any other VAT notice.

 3.5 Time limits for exporting the goods and obtaining evidence

 You must export the goods and get valid evidence of export within the time limits shown in the table.
-In all cases the time limits are triggered by the time of supply (see paragraph 2.11).
+In all cases the time limits are triggered by the time of supply.